Uniqlo defends decision to stay open in Russia | Malay Mail

 There are 49 Uniqlo stores in Russia.
 A Fast Retailing spokesman said the company would “continue to monitor the situation” but there were “no plans as of now to suspend our operations”.

-Fast Retailing said on Friday it would donate US$10 million (RM41 million) and 200,000 items of clothing to the UN refugee agency to support people forced to flee in Ukraine and neighbouring countries.
+Fast Retailing said on Friday it would donate US$10 million (RM41.87 million) and 200,000 items of clothing to the UN refugee agency to support people forced to flee in Ukraine and neighbouring countries.

 An increasing number of major companies are suspending business activities in Russia while Western governments impose sanctions to pressure President Vladimir Putin over the war in Ukraine.